This post was updated November 2023.

 In an effort to streamline a bloated digital advertising infrastructure and help create a new set of user privacy-focused open web standards, Google announced that it was ending support for third-party browser cookies in its Chrome browser with its Privacy Sandbox.

 The data collected by these tiny scraps of code beams a huge range of information about customer preferences back to third parties, who often sell that data to a range of businesses and individuals:

 First-party cookies will force marketers to be mindful of the data they collect and how they use it.

-26) Website Security
+19) Website Security

+Another digital marketing trends candidate is online security.
 In the same breath as privacy, website security is becoming more important than ever.